 Hotels in Spiti Valley are all also open with full facilities, and there is quite a lot of hustle-bustle of tourists all around in Spiti Valley, especially Kaza town.
-Even Chandratal lake becomes accessible in the month of June soon after the Kunzum Pass opens.
+Even Chandratal lake becomes accessible in June soon after the Kunzum Pass opens.

 Well, it is one of the good times to make a road trip to Spiti Valley and a desperate retreat from the HEAT of northern cities of India.
 There are many water crossings active during this period as the snow melts, so it is always better to reach the destination well in the afternoon to avoid getting stuck either in one of those water crossings or behind it.

 Hence, follow my “Leave Early, Sleep Early” principle very strictly.
 In the recent past, June appears to have good pre-monsoon showers on the way to Spiti Valley, especially in Kinnaur, and even Spiti experience one or two spells of snow in June as well, not to forget the (June 2013) tragic flash floods in Kinnaur district.
 So, even the Spiti Valley weather is somehow becoming unpredictable nowadays.
 However, this is considered one of the better times to travel over the road to Spiti Valley that is Hindustan Tibet Highway.

 Spiti in August

 This is the time when the monsoon is in full flurry in Kinnaur Valley and other parts of Northern India.
 You MUST understand that Kinnaur is not a place to be in rains with its history of massive landslides and the live landslide zone of Malling Nalla ahead of Nako.